CMMC vs NIST 800-171: Key Differences

 The Bottom Line: One Is Guidance, One Is Verification

-Here's the bottom line: NIST 800-171 is published guidance describing what you should do to protect CUI.
+NIST 800-171 is published guidance describing what you should do to protect CUI.
 It's valuable guidance, and it's the foundation of CMMC.
 CMMC is a certification standard that incorporates NIST guidance, adds verification requirements, and creates accountability through third-party assessment.
 The Department of Defense created CMMC because NIST guidance alone wasn't creating sufficient accountability across the defense supply chain.

 If you've done NIST 800-171 assessment, that's a head start on CMMC.
 But it's not the finish line.
 You still need to assess yourself against CMMC requirements specifically, identify gaps, remediate them, and submit to third-party assessment.
-Plan for 9-15 months of additional work from a completed NIST assessment to CMMC certification.
+Plan for 9 to 15 months of additional work from a completed NIST assessment to CMMC certification.
 Build that into your timeline, your budget, and your planning.
 That realistic expectation prevents surprises.

 Fully Compliance provides educational content about IT compliance and cybersecurity.
 This article reflects general information about CMMC as of its publication date.
 Standards, requirements, and enforcement actions evolve — consult a qualified compliance professional for guidance specific to your organization.